Regional Jobs and Infrastructure Fund – Regional Jobs Fund (RJF)

 The Fund aims to improve regional capacity, innovation and capitalise on the potential of emerging industry sectors, particularly the government’s priority areas and new export markets.
 It is part of the $500 million Regional Jobs and Infrastructure Fund which will invest in growing jobs, building infrastructure and strengthening communities in regional Victoria.

 There are no set minimum and maximum funding limits.
 Applicants are expected to make a financial contribution or source third-party funding.
+Priority may be given to projects that are considered investment ready.

 Who Can Apply